 Set along lush golf greens and framed by Vancouver Island’s rugged mountains, The Westin Bear Mountain Golf Resort & Spa, Victoria offers stunning natural beauty and laid-back comforts.

 While this is not a boutique hotel it is a very good choice in the area, particularly if you collect or spend Marriott Bonvoy loyalty points.
-The charming harbour city of Victoria is just 25 minutes away.
+The charming harbor city of Victoria is just 25 minutes away.

 Test your skills at Canada’s only resort to feature 36 holes of Nicklaus Design golf.
 Indulge in a beauty or wellness treatment at the accredited on-site Spa.
 Other options include a gym or outdoor heated pool.
-With natural slate flooring, warm wood accents and balconies for enjoying the scenery.
+With natural slate flooring, warm wood accents, and balconies for enjoying the scenery.